mhausenblas/dploy/README.md

 dploy the DC/OS deployment tool for appops.

-- Flow like kploy
-- Write in Go using Marathon API
-- Sharing based on Universe

 ## Commands

 - `dploy init` … creates a new app for you, that is a `dploy.app` file is created in current dir with default values